The Calimanco Project

 Only one source suggests, indirectly, that calimancoes, at least English ones, may have been woven with a 1ply warp:

-Russels, a kind of lasting, manufactured of double warp and single weft, and with a five heald twill like the calimanco which it resembled in all respects except being stouter, having a double warp.
+Russels, a kind of lasting, manufactured of double warp and single weft, and with a ???ve heald twill like the calimanco which it resembled in all respects except being stouter, having a double warp.

 (John James, History of the worsted manufacture in England, London: Longman, Brown, Green, Longmans, & Roberts,1857, p.
 362)